LABOR DAY WEEKEND 2013

 To have regular work establishes a structure for our lives.
 Another way of saying this is that, work keeps us out of trouble.
 It occupies our time; it keeps us busy.
 Even more than that, working is the Lord’s way of teaching us to be useful.

 The Holy Spirit oversees the process of our growing up and finding work so that we might be productive.
 We all know how children take such delight in learning.
 In the course of their education most will discover subjects or skills that draw their attention.
 After graduation, these delights will lead them to find work in these areas.
-As workbeginners, though, they are not particularly capable.
+As beginners, though, they are not particularly capable.
 For example, a first year surgeon is not ready for complicated brain surgery.
 There is always more to learn.
 But as it gained, as mastery comes that initial delight of childhood is restored–an affection for the work grows, which is an affection for being useful.

 From work, people become able to learn how to help others and be productive and useful.
 This is especially seen in the story of Jacob.
 Jacob had to flee his home after he had stolen the birthright and blessing from his older brother Esau, who rightfully deserved them.
 Without land, without herds, he had nothing; he was nothing.
 Then he saw the beautiful Rachel, the woman he desired for a wife.
 Laban agreed to the marriage and to Jacob’s offer to work for him for seven years for Rachel.
 “So Jacob served seven years for Rachel, and they seemed but a few days to him because of the love he had for her” (Gen. 29:20).
 Unfortunately for Jacob, after the seven years he found himself married to Leah, the older sister.
 But after agreeing to another seven years of labor, he was permitted to marry